-- Identifying the faculty members who will assume educational and supervisory responsibility for fellows - Specifying the responsibilities for teaching, supervision, and formal evaluation of fellows - Specifying the duration and content of the educational experience

-- Stating the policies and procedures that will govern fellow education during the assignment - I.B.4.
+- Identifying the faculty members who will assume educational and supervisory responsibility for fellows - Specifying the responsibilities for teaching, supervision, and formal evaluation of fellows. - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern fellow education during the assignment - I.B.4.
 The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all fellows, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
-(Core) - I.B.4.a) The number of and distance between participating sites must allow for fellows' full participation in all organized educational aspects of the program.
-(Detail)† - I.C.
+(Core)

+- I.B.5.
+The program must determine all rotations and assignments for both fellows and members of the faculty at all participating sites.
+(Core) - I.B.6.
+Participating sites should be in geographic proximity to allow all fellows to attend joint conferences, basic science lectures, and morbidity and mortality reviews on a regular and documented basis in a central location. - I.C.
 The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents (if present), fellows, faculty members, senior administrative staff members, and other relevant members of its academic community.
 (Core)